Xeth99/For-star-wars/README.md

 A javascript challenge that displays the information of the star wars cast.
+The data were gotten from the star wars' API